dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

 You can either [download the SDK separately](/docs/sdk/#download) or get it as part of the [Dart Editor package](/docs/editor/#download).

+To use a library that's in a Dart package, you need to create a pubspec file, use pub to install the package, point Dart to the packages location, and then import the library.

 ## Creating a pubspec file

-A **pubspec** file defines an application's package dependencies, and where to get the packages.
+To use a package, your application must have a file named **pubspec** that specifies your app's package dependencies and their download locations.
 Put this file in the same directory as the file containing the app's main() method.

 Here is an example of a pubspec file that associates the